geoff616/blockspring-cli/README.md

 An example directory looks like:
 ```
-- functions //git repo
+- blocks //git repo
- - function-1 //blockspring function
+ - block-1 //blockspring function
   - block.py
   - blockspring.json
   - gitspring.json
- - function-2
+ - block-2f-2
   - block.rb
   - ...
 ```
 Once a git repo has been initialized, the gitspring.json file should be added to the directory and this will start using git as the source of truth for the block's code.

-### `blockspring push` - Publish the block
+#### Publish a block

-Changing a block and publishing the update to blockspring and git is accomplished from the `function-1` folder like:
+Changing a block and publishing the update to blockspring and git is accomplished from the `block-1` folder like:
 ```
-# changes to block.py file in function-1 folder
+# changes to block.py file in block-1 folder
-# from function-1 directory
+# from block-1 directory
 $ git add block.py
 $ git commit -m "change to function"
 $ blockspring push